codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/expression-condition-syntax.md

 ---
 Each step in `codefresh.yml` file can contain conditions expressions that must be satisfied for the step to execute.

-This is a small example of where an condition expression  can be used:
+This is a small example of where a condition expression  can be used:
   `YAML`
 {% highlight yaml %}
 step-name: